-- Certified Member A certified member who is a member in good standing and has received ASLTA teacher certification from the Association shall have full voting privileges in all matters of the Association.
+- Certified Member: A certified member is a member in good standing who has received certification in ASL and / or Deaf Studies instruction from ASLTA.
+A certified member shall have full voting privileges.

-Dues for the categories of membership of the Association shall be determined by a majority vote of the Board of Directors.
-Annual dues shall be payable in January.
-Members in arrears more than four (4) months after payment is due shall be dropped from membership.
+Section 2 Dues.
+Dues for all membership categories shall be determined by majority vote of the Board of Directors.
+Dues are payable yearly.
+Members in arrears more than three months after payment is due shall be dropped from membership.

 ARTICLE IV – MEETINGS

 Section 1 General Meetings.
 General meetings of the membership shall be held biennially during even numbered years at a location and date to be determined by the Board of Directors.

 Section 2 Quorum.
 For the purpose of conducting meetings, at least twenty-five (25) voting members in good standing shall constitute a quorum.
 For issues involving the ASLTA Evaluation & Certification System, only members holding ASLTA certification may vote and at least twenty-five (25) voting members in good standing holding certification shall constitute a quorum (See Article III, Section 1.2).

 Section 3 Special Meetings of the Membership.
 In absence of a quorum, the President or at least four (4) Board members may call a special meeting of the membership.
 Motions made at a special meeting are non-binding and are referred to the Board of Directors for further action.
 The Board of Directors, at its discretion, may defer action on motions until the next General Meeting with quorum, refer motions to an appropriate committee for disposition or conduct a mail referendum vote to determine consensus of the membership for selected motions made while in a Special Meeting.

 Section 4 Board of Directors Meetings.
 The Board of Directors shall meet at least once annually.
 Special meetings of the Board may be called by the President.